-The SR-22 is a special proof of insurance form you need to show the DMV before you can get your license back after a DUI suspension.
+An SR-22 is a special proof of insurance form you need to show the DMV before you can get your license back after a DUI suspension.

-Getting your license suspended for DUI is hard enough.
+Getting your license suspended for a DUI is hard enough.
 But even when you’ve completed the suspension, you don’t automatically get it back.
-You have to re-apply for the license and show proof that you completed certain conditions.
+Instead, you have to re-apply for the license and provide proof that you completed certain conditions.

-The SR-22 is essentially just proof of insurance.
-All California drivers are required to have car insurance, so the DMV is careful not to re-issue a license unless you have proof that you have it.
-But the SR-22 is different from typical car insurance.
+An SR-22 is essentially just proof of insurance.
+All California drivers are required to have car insurance, so the DMV is careful not to re-issue a license unless you have evidence that you carry auto insurance.
+But an SR-22 is different from typical car insurance.

-The only way to get the SR-22 is to tell your insurance company that you had a DUI.
+The only way to get an SR-22 is to tell your insurance company that you had a DUI.
 And once they know that, they will raise your rates.
-In some cases they may simply cancel your insurance altogether, and you’ll have to find another insurance company.
-Either way, this means that:
+In some cases, they may simply cancel your insurance altogether, and you’ll have to find another insurance company.

 - Your insurance premiums will be higher